tutkuvatansever/thinkingcatboston.github.io/_posts/2022-06-15-PixelBuddy mobile app.md

 picture_desc: PixelBuddy artwork
 date-range: "June 2022"
 ---
 PixelBuddy is a project in progress.
-It's a color by number pixel art game that I created with friends.
-It I came up with the idea for this app and created the artwork and the animations.
-I've conducted extensive market research, identified customer needs and product objectives and then wrote documentation to support developers.
-You can view the PDF of the product requirements document that I created in my [PixelBuddy repository](https://thinkingcatboston.com/){:target="_blank"}.
+It's a color by number pixel art game that we created with friends.
+Identifying customer needs and product objectives, I created documentation to support developers.
+I created the artwork and the animations featured in the app.
+You can view the PDF of the product requirements document that I wrote in my [PixelBuddy repository](https://github.com/tutkuvatansever/PixelBuddy){:target="_blank"}.